apptainer/apptainer-userdocs/endpoint.rst

 file.
 Alternatively, remote endpoints can be set system-wide by an administrator.

+A remote endpoint may be the public Sylabs Cloud, a private installation of Singularity Enterprise, or community-developed service that are API compatible.

 Generally, users and administrators should manage remote endpoints using the ``apptainer remote`` command, and avoid editing ``remote.yaml`` configuration files directly.

+<<<<<<< HEAD
 .. note::

    The following commands in this section configures apptainer to use